micahhausler/aws-monitor/README.md

 Usage
 ------
-aws_monitor sends custom cloudwatch metrics such as disk and memory statistics to Cloudwatch
+aws_monitor sends custom metrics such as disk and memory statistics to Cloudwatch

 [envdir](http://cr.yp.to/daemontools/envdir.html) is part of the [daemontools](http://cr.yp.to/daemontools) package, and is great for setting private environment variables.